zarf-dev/zarf/docs/1-getting-started/index.md

 - [Homebrew](https://brew.sh/) package manager installed on your machine.
 - [Docker](https://www.docker.com/) installed and running on your machine.

-For more install options please visit our [Getting Started page](./1-getting-started/index.md).
+For more install options please visit our [Installing Zarf page](./2-installing-zarf.md).

 :::